josechannels/Pewlett-Hackard-Analysis/README.md

 |1761 |Assistant Engineer|
 |2    |Manager           |

-A total of 90,398 employees will be eligible for retirement.
-These employees are distributed over 7 different job titles with employees that have "Senior Engineer" or"Senior Staff" titles comprising over 63% of the eligible employees for retirement.

 To determine the number of employees eligible for the mentorship program the following query was used: